-For 12 years I could walk to and from work.
-I was a pastor.
-Work was about five blocks away.
-I walked along a busy two-lane road that was also a commuting corridor for the hospital.
+When I was a pastor, I used to walk to work.
+I walked along a busy two-lane road that was also a commuting corridor for a hospital.

-His story was that others in the building were angry with him and had locked him out.
+He told me that other people in the building were angry with him and had locked him out.
 No doubt he was a character.
 He did not have his keys and no one would come to the door.
-He needed a key from the property manager about a half mile away.
+He needed a key from the property manager about a half-mile away.

-I could have left him there to go and get help, or ask him to wait while I left and got my car.
-I could have waited with him for someone to come and open the door.
-But in the end, I elected to walk with him to my car two blocks away and take him to get a key to enter the building.
-I asked him his name, told him mine, and we started the journey.
+I could have left him there to go and get help or I could have asked him to wait while I left and got my car.
+Or I could have waited with him for someone to come and open the door.
+But in the end, for some reason, I decided to walk with him to my car two blocks away and take him to get a key to enter the building.
+I asked him his name and told him mine, and we started the journey.

 He was unsteady, just out of the shower and cold.
 We stepped off the stoop and walked out to the sidewalk and turned toward my house.
 I put his right arm over my shoulders so he could steady himself, and slipped my left arm around his waist.
 His free hand secured the towel.
-He was barefooted so we walked slowly.
-There was an odd intimacy touching this stranger’s cool skin.
+We walked slowly because he was barefoot.
+And there was an odd intimacy touching this stranger’s cool skin.

 It was not lost on me that the hospital was changing shifts.
-Cars were stacked up at the light, watching.
+So, cars were stacked up at the light, watching.
 I knew we were a sight.
-I was running scenarios imagining what people were thinking with me side-hugging a mostly naked man walking down Hawthorne Road at rush hour.
+I was running scenarios imagining what people were thinking with me side-hugging a mostly naked man walking down the road at rush hour.